mvspride/Aspect-/README.md

 **10/10 across all categories**
 - **Category:Educational**
 - **Mobile:IOS Application**
-- **Story:An application that lets begginer programmers learn in a fun competetive way!**
+- **Story:An application that lets people learn the basics of programming in a fun competetive way!**
-- **Market:Incoming Computer Science Freshmen**
+- **Market:Anybody Intrested In Coding**
 - **Habit:Leaderboard system and fun game layout will form habits**
 - **Scope:Can add levels to questions and have problems for expert programmers as well**